DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 Contact ECF contract managers via email for more information on exact dates.

+{inset-text}
+**Providers should note:**

+* Replacement schedules should only be used where a new mentor takes the place of a previous mentor (in supporting an ECT’s training), but where the new mentor is not also mentoring any other ECTs.
+* Replacement schedules should not be used if a mentor is already mentoring an ECT and takes on an additional role replacing a mentor for a second ECT.
+A mentor’s first ECT should take precedence in determining their schedule.{/inset-text}

-Mentors that are not already training ECTs and are replacing a mentor must be [confirmed by providers onto one of the following replacement schedules.](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-changed-their-training-schedule)
+Mentors that are not already training ECTs and are replacing a mentor must be should have their [schedule updated](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-changed-their-training-schedule) to one for the following:

 ```
  "schedule_identifier": "ecf-replacement-september"